SivaRamCode/VPS-Autoscript/README.md

 ```

 #### ***Credits***
-All credits goes to the masters of [PHCORNER](https://phcorner.net)
+All credits goes to the masters of related projects

 -[Bon-chan](https://github.com/bonveio)